polterguy/polterguy.github.io/documentation/faq/index.md

 maybe 95 to 98 percent accuracy.
 But this requires _hard work_ and it is not a silver bullet.
 However, once your bot starts generating high quality answers consistently, it will continue delivering high quality answers for its entire life time.

+## How much training data do I need for a chatbot?

+To successfully train a support chatbot with 90 percent accuracy, you would typically need thousands of _"training snippets"_ - However, it's not only a question of quantity, but also a question of quality.
+Your training can be scraped from your website, it can be extracted from your support or CRM system, it can even be extracted from your emails.

+In Aista we can help you with this, and this is a service we provide for a fee in fact.
+If you need help to improve your bot's accurace, please contact us at [info@aista.com](mailto:info@aista.com).

+## Where is Aista located?

+We are a Cyprus company outside of the beautiful city of Limassol, but we have clients from all over the world.

+## How big is Aista?

+We are a small startup, and we have only been in business since December 2021.
+However, we are a handful of dedicated employees with an extraordinarily faith in what we do.
+We also have partners and subsidiaries helping us all over the world, ranging from Ukraine to Norway.

+## Can you deliver AI based expert systems?

+Yes, we can also deliver custom tailored expert systems based upon AI.
+These can for instance be secured systems, protected by authentication and authorisation, only allowing authorised users acces.
+Such systems can help you with anything from legal documents, to medical diagnoses.
+However, this is a service we charge for, and would be considered custom development.

+## How much work is it to train a chatbot?

+A successful chatbot based upon AI typically needs thousands of high quality training snippets.
+However, even if you have huge amounts of data, your data typically needs to be _"washed"_ before you start training your own chatbot.
+This is a manuall process, and typically requires one human being for some 3 to 5 days going through your training data, at which point if you've got good quality data, and at least a couple of thousands of snippets, you can expect an accuracy of around 90%, depending upon the complexity of your domain.

+## How can I get my own chatbot on my website?

+Signup at [Aista.com](https://aista.com), create a cloudlet, and create training data in the machine learning component by for instance scraping your website.

+## Is scraping websites legal?

+Yes, in fact if it wasn't, Google wouldn't exist.
+Scraping websites, also websites you don't own yourself is 100% legal.